 The Disruptive Student

 Although it’s fairly rare, some students are so disturbed they become disruptive in class.
-Many faculty members make efforts to contain the situation and deal with it directly by speaking with the student after class about his or her behavior.
-If this happens, the student may reveal personal problems and a referral to the University Counseling Center can be made.
+Many faculty members make efforts to contain the situation and deal with it directly by speaking with the student after class about his or her behaviour.
+If this happens, the student may reveal personal problems and a referral to the University Counselling Centre can be made.
 Often, however, the first effort may not get results.
-Calling the Counseling Center for a consultation might prove to be helpful.
-Together, we can develop a strategy to deal with the disruptive behavior and get the student some help if possible.
+Calling the Counselling Centre for a consultation might prove to be helpful.
+Together, we can develop a strategy to deal with the disruptive behaviour and get the student some help if possible.
 Discussing the disruptive student with your department chair or dean could also prove helpful.
-In the case of a dangerous or threatening student, call the University Counseling Center at 90851571 and 90851579.
+In the case of a dangerous or threatening student, call the University Counselling Centre at 90851571 and 90851579.

-Some behaviors students will exhibit that indicate they’re in crisis and need emergency attention include:
+Some behaviours students will exhibit that indicate they’re in crisis and need emergency attention include:

-- Highly disruptive behaviors, hostility, aggressiveness, violence, etc.
+- Highly disruptive behaviours, hostility, aggressiveness, violence, etc.

 - Inability to communicate clearly (garbled, slurred speech; unconnected or disjointed thoughts)